Perma.cc user guide Getting Started

 You can add the new Perma Link to your citation, and your future readers will be able to access the intended source no matter what happens to the original page.

 Sound useful?
-Sign up for free to give it try, or read on to learn more.
+Give it a try or read on to learn more.

 To preserve web pages with Perma.cc, you need an account.
-Anyone can create an account, and each account lets you preserve up to 10 records per month for free.
+Anyone can create an account, but your ability to use Perma to preserve web pages depends on your affiliations or paid usage plan.

-To create an account or to learn more about accounts, please visit our signup page.
+To create an account or learn more about accounts, please visit our signup page.